microsoft/bobsql/demos/sqlserver2022/sqlledger/readme.md

-# SQL Server 2022 SQL Ledger demos
+# SQL Ledger in SQL Server 2022

-These are demos to be showcase new IQP features in SQL Server 2022.
+These are demos to demonstrate the capabilities of SQL Ledger for SQL Server 2022

-**psp**

-Demo for Parameter Sensitive Plan (PSP) optimization

-**dopfeedback**

-Demo for Degree of Parallelism feedback
+**supplychain**

+This folder contains a read-only SQL notebook used to show SQL Ledger in a supply chain scenario.